jwalton/node-amqp-connection-manager/README.md

 - `connect({connection, url})` - Emitted whenever we successfully connect to a broker.
 - `disconnect({err})` - Emitted whenever we disconnect from a broker.
+- `blocked({reason})` - Emitted whenever a connection is blocked by a broker
+- `unblocked` - Emitted whenever a connection is unblocked by a broker

 ### AmqpConnectionManager#createChannel(options)